dmvolod/mageutil/CONTRIBUTING.md

 - Do a check of the existing issues (both open and closed) to see if anyone had the same issue/request.
-If you find something, feel free to add your voice to the conversation if there's something new to add or or [give the issue a thumbs up][github reactions] to show you have the same issue/request.
+If you find something, feel free to add your voice to the conversation if there's something new to add or [give the issue a thumbs up][github reactions] to show you have the same issue/request.

 - Please include the version of Aster that you are using.
 If you're not on the